Trade directory · Stamford metro · Connecticut

 Inspection Schedule

-Rough-in inspection before concealment, final inspection before certificate of occupancy.
+Rough plumbing inspection before covering work, final inspection after fixture installation.
 Schedule 48 hours in advance through Stamford Building Department.
+Re-inspection fee $75 for failed inspections.

 §4